Nat-As/torizon_environment/README.md

 .\setup_torizon_windows.ps1
 ```

+> [!NOTE]
-> Note: If you receive an error that the .ps1 file is not digitally signed, you may need to right-click on the script file, select Properties, and check the "Unblock" box at the bottom, then click Apply.
+> If you receive an error that the .ps1 file is not digitally signed, you may need to right-click on the script file, select Properties, and check the "Unblock" box at the bottom, then click Apply.

 #### Step-by-Step Guide